open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.2/InteroperableConvEnvSpec.md

 Figure 18.
 A _bye_ event with a voiced farewell.

 As with the _invite_ event, the _bye_ event can be accompanied by other events as shown in Figure 18.
 In this example the agent indicates its intention to leave the conversation and voices a farewell as it does so.
+[Debbie] I think we should have an overview paragraph of the overall functionality of the manifest/assistant events here because they're interrelated and distinct from the other events.

 ### 1.16 requestManifest Event